sailaopoeng/kiddy-chat-api/README.md

 A safe and fun FastAPI-based chat application designed specifically for kids!
 This app integrates with OpenAI's GPT-4o-mini model and includes comprehensive content filtering to ensure age-appropriate conversations.

+## Live Demo
+You can try the live demo at [Kiddy Chat API Demo](https://kiddy-chat-api.sailaopoeng.com/docs).

 ## Features

 ### Safety Features